► EAA Supports

-Spring is finally here with lighter nights and warmer days.
-It’s definitely a feel-good time of year – not only does the Springtime make us feel better in general, but it can also be more pleasant for eczema sufferers too with the temperatures being favourable – not too hot, not too cold.
+Spring is here again with lighter nights and warmer days.
+Springtime makes us feel better in general and can be more pleasant for eczema sufferers too with the temperatures being favourable – not too hot, not too cold.

-Although eczema generally improves in the spring, for some people the opposite holds true.
+Although eczema generally improves in the spring, for some people the it’s the opposite.
 Seasonal pollen can be a trigger, causing eczema flare-ups alongside hay fever.

-When you’re affected by flora and fauna, the eczema reaction is, unfortunately, often accompanied by allergic rhinitis (hay fever) – runny noses, watery eyes and itch skin, a very unpleasant combination.
+When you’re affected by flora and fauna, the eczema reaction can often be accompanied by allergic rhinitis (hay fever) – runny noses, watery eyes and itchy skin, a very unpleasant combination.

-Here are some tips for managing eczema in the Spring:
+Following are our tips for managing eczema in the Spring:

 - Visit your Doctor or Dermatologist and obtain a topical steroid cream to help reduce inflammation and help manage itchiness – by reducing the inflammation of the skin you can lower your chances of getting a secondary infection that can be caused by scratching